pkgxdev/pantry/README.md

 it doesn’t know about, but in the case where that fails do a `pkgx --sync` first.

+> [!NOTE]
-> The pantry automatically builds new releases of packages *as soon as they are
+> The pantry automatically builds new releases of packages *as soon as they
-> released* (usually starting the builds within seconds).
-There is no need to
+> are released* (usually starting the builds within seconds).
+There is no need
-> submit PRs for updates.
+> to submit PRs for updates.

 Note that while in the pantry `dev` environment you can use your new package if you built it.
 However this will not work outside the pantry `dev` unless